Designing for SchooLinks, an EdTech SaaS startup

 Speed: SchooLinks moves very fast, which is generally a good thing, but it requires us designers to be very flexible and efficient with process, making sure not to skip what's really needed to produce a good outcome.
 And as the senior-most designer, I sometimes stepped in to help make sure we were staying focused on the real user needs, and not designing to edge cases thus muddying up the happy path.

-No PM's = more designer documentation: For much of my time there, we didn't have Project Managers, so designers' scope included more requirements discovery and documentation.
+No PM's = more designer documentation: For much of my time there, we didn't have Product Managers, so designers' scope included more requirements discovery and documentation.

 Figma: I'd used Figma for a few small projects before, but SchooLinks was my first time using it as my primary tool (I'd been using Axure RP, which is an advanced prototyping tool).
 So I had to quickly get up to speed on autolayout, components, design library management, plug-ins, and a myriad of little tricks and keyboard shortcuts.